Clara-Casabona/SpaColExt/README.md

 between the sites.

 ## Example 3 (In development)

+This is an example to estimate the posterior distribution of the extant probability of an extinct species in different sites, accounting for the heterogeneity in the observation rate.
+Using Kodikara 2020 function.

+## Example 4 (In development)

 This example will show you how to estimate the posterior distribution of the extant probability of an extinct species in different sites,